-For any proposal that is not submitted for inclusion in our proxy material for the 2024 Annual Meeting but is instead sought to be presented directly at that meeting, the proposal must be submitted in accordance with the procedures set forth in our bylaws.
-Under our bylaws, for a director nomination or other stockholder proposal to be properly submitted for presentation at the 2024 Annual Meeting, our secretary must receive written notice of the proposal at our principal executive offices no earlier than by December 21, 2023 and not later than 5:00 p.m.
-Central Time on January 20, 2024.
+For any proposal that is not submitted for inclusion in our proxy material for the 2025 Annual Meeting but is instead sought to be presented directly at that meeting, the proposal must be submitted in accordance with the procedures set forth in our bylaws.
+Under our bylaws, for a director nomination or other stockholder proposal to be properly submitted for presentation at the 2025 Annual Meeting, our Corporate Secretary must receive written notice of the proposal at our principal executive offices no earlier than by December 17, 2024 and not later than 5:00 p.m.
+Central Time on January 16, 2025.
 Additionally, a stockholder proposal must contain certain information specified in our bylaws.

 All nominations must also comply with our bylaws.
-All proposals should be sent via registered, certified or express mail to our secretary at our principal executive offices at: MAIA Biotechnology, Inc., 444 West Lake Street, Suite 1700, Chicago, Illinois 60606, Attn.: Secretary.
+All proposals should be sent via registered, certified or express mail to our Corporate Secretary at our principal executive offices at: MAIA Biotechnology, Inc., 444 West Lake Street, Suite 1700, Chicago, Illinois 60606, Attn.: Corporate Secretary.